 Indolent prostate cancer is the type found most often via the screening of asymptomatic men.
 Unfortunately, many men are treated aggressively simply because the diagnosis is prostate cancer.

-In 2018, the U.S. Preventive Services Task Force (USPSTF) issued a recommendation that men 70 and older should not be routinely screened for prostate cancer.
+In 2018, the U.S. Preventive Services Task Force (USPSTF) recommended against routine prostate cancer screening for men aged 70 and older.

 Potential risks of Screening for Prostate Cancer

 Screening for prostate cancer has taken an enormous leap forward in the recent past.
 This has led to a dramatic increase in the incidence of prostate cancer and treatment.